What are the Tax Responsibilities of LLP Members?

 As stated above, similar to any other business arrangement in the UK, an LLP must also ensure that it is tax-transparent.

 Interestingly, an LLP is an combination of normal partnerships and limited companies.
-While the LLP emperors its members to work under the same roof to achieve collective objectives, it protects their personal assets if any debts or losses are incurred, as happens in a limited company structure.
-Moreover, unlike normal partnerships, LLPs do not pay the Corporation Tax.
+To elaborate, while the LLP empowers its members to work under the same roof to achieve collective objectives, it protects their personal assets if any debts or losses are incurred, as happens in a limited company structure.
+However, unlike limited companies, LLPs do not pay the Corporation Tax.

-Furthermore, the LLP itself does not pay any tax on its gains or profits.
+Principally, the LLP itself does not pay income tax since it is a pass through entity.
+It means the LLP itself does not pay any tax on its gains or profits.
 Rather, its members or co-founders are liable for tax.
-Each member is taxed individually based on the value of gains/profits they receive.
-Typically, the tax responsibilities of LLP members are similar to those of the rules applicable to the partners in traditional partnerships.
+Each member is taxed individually based on the value of profits they receive.
+As a result, members report their income from the LLP on their personal Self-Assessment tax returns.
+It is because LLP members are classified as self-employed individuals for the tax purposes.

 To achieve this, each partner in the LLP must register with HMRC so that they can pay their Income Tax through Self Assessment.